jeffskinnerbox/networking-lab/README.md

 is an example of virtual networking is a virtual local area network (VLAN).
 A VLAN is a subgroup of a network, which combines multiple network devices into one grouping, or domain, and partitions it off from the rest.
 A virtual extensible LAN (VXLAN) is another example of virtual networking.
 Beyond simply dividing a network into subgroups, VXLANs can virtualize an entire network, providing large-scale overly network and segmentation capabilities.

-Virtual networking can inclue the following:
+Virtual networking can include the following:

 * **vSwitch -** A software application called Virtual Switch (vSwitch) on the host server allows us to set up and configure a virtual network means it controls and directs communication